Signaling Protocol Specification

 The mission request requires the following fields:

-• Uuid key for synchronization with the UI.
+• uuid: Client-generated identifier for synchronization with the UI.

 WaypointPlanner: Body raw (json)